Sri Lakshmi Temple, Ashland, Massachusetts

 The Sri Lakshmi Temple in Ashland, Massachusetts, also known as the New England Hindu Temple, Inc. (NEHTI), is New England’s first traditional Hindu temple.
 The temple was inaugurated in 1990 by priests from India, the United States, and Britain.
 Following the inauguration in 1990, the temple was expanded in 2005 and 2018.
-The central deity worshiped is Lakshmi, who Hindus consider as the Goddess of Prosperity.
+The central deity worshiped is Lakshmi, the Hindu Goddess of prosperity and abundance.

 History

 While South Asians began migrating to the United States towards the end of the 19th century and the early 20th century, they did not come in significant numbers until the latter half of the 20th century.
 In 1978, a small group of Hindu Indian immigrant families residing in the Boston metropolitan area began offering prayers and worship together.
 The group formed a formal organization, known as the New England Hindu Temple, Inc., and began arranging weekly spiritual assemblies at the Knights of Columbus Hall in Melrose, Massachusetts.

 Weekly gatherings inspired the organization of devotees to create a Hindu temple as a permanent place of worship for them.
 A committee of members pledged $101 each towards the construction of a traditional Hindu temple in New England.
 On 28 October 1978, in Melrose, Massachusetts, the committee announced their plans to build a temple.

 In 1981, the New England Hindu Temple, Inc. purchased 12 acres of land on Waverly Street in Ashland, Massachusetts to construct a temple.

 Ganapathy Sthapathi, an architect from the Institute of Architecture and Sculpture in Tamil Nadu, developed the designs for the temple in accordance with the Hindu scriptures.
 Sthapathi has supported the creation of numerous Hindu temples across the United States.

 On 19 June 1984, the groundbreaking ceremony for the temple was completed with Hindu rites to sanctify the land that the temple would be built on.

 In June 1985, the temple committee applied for a loan with the Thirumala-Tirupati Devasthanams (TTD), a private trust based in India that manages Hindu temples around the world.
 The TTD accepted the application and distributed the funds to New England Hindu Temple, Inc.

 In 1986, the exterior stone cladding was completed.
 Although the construction of the temple’s interior was in progress, the temple held an initial consecration celebration.
 As long as the interior remained incomplete, weekly worship was conducted at the Needham Village Club.
 By 1989, construction of the entire temple was completed, and a four-day grand opening ceremony took place in May 1990.
 The temple is more commonly known as the Sri Lakshmi Temple because it is dedicated to Lakshmi, the Hindu deity associated with prosperity.